What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 Social audit focused on working conditions |

-The certification cost is not fixed and it is agreed with the audit company.
+The certification cost is not fixed, and it is agreed with the audit company.
 Generally, for SMEs the fee is similar to the SMETA audit costs which are around €1,000 |

 Germany The Netherlands |

-Check the list of amfori BSCI auditing, training and consultancy companies to ask for an offer for your company. |
+Check the list of amfori BSCI auditing, training and consultancy companies to request an offer for your company. |

 Rainforest Alliance |